Mywayking/openstreetmap/README.md

 # OpenStreetMap

-Extracting OpenStreetMap coordinates by name or relation id.
+`OpenStreetMap` is a pure Python library that provides an easy way to extracting OpenStreetMap coordinates by name or relation id.
+Life is short, be cool.

 OpenStreetMap：
 > www.openstreetmap.org